Kirbywhere/CHESSBASE/README.md

 # CHESSBASE
-YAHO ! , turn off your antivirus when installing
+YAHO ! , Feel free to download anything of your choice but id recommend not downloading everything :)